1 Introduction

 Re-define the classification and standard robustness properties by using some different notion of distance, e.g. the Euclidean distance, instead of the L_{\infty} norm.

-*Please note: although the _Vehiclelanguage is rather rich to allow such extensions, not all specifications will be feasible for Marabou that works with linear real arithmetic.
+Please note: although the Vehicle language is rich and allows such extensions, not all specifications will be feasible for Marabou that works with linear real arithmetic.

 3.5.7 Exercise (*) Practicing to write property specifications